panva/node-oidc-provider/docs/README.md

 ID Token only contains End-User claims when the requested `response_type` is `id_token`

 [Core 1.0 - Requesting Claims using Scope Values](https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims) defines that claims requested using the `scope` parameter are only returned from the UserInfo Endpoint unless the `response_type` is `id_token`.
-This is the default oidc-provider behaviour, you can turn this behaviour off and return End-User claims with all ID Tokens by providing this configuration as `false`.
+ Despite of this configuration the ID Token always includes claims requested using the `scope` parameter when the userinfo endpoint is disabled, or when issuing an Access Token not applicable for access to the userinfo endpoint.